 The Power of the Microbiome

-Home to around 100 trillion microorganisms, your microbiome hosts a combination of good and bad microbes that work together to exert a powerful influence on your wellness and vitality, including the state of your digestive system, your immune and endocrine systems, and even the health of your brain.
+Home to around 100 trillion microorganisms, your microbiome hosts a combination of good and bad microbes that work together to support your wellness and vitality, including your digestive system, your immune and endocrine systems, and even the health of your brain.

 But, we aren’t born with a balanced microbiome teeming with good bacteria.
 In fact, before birth, infants have nearly sterile guts—it’s not until babies begin to leave the womb that they start to acquire the bacteria that will make up the microbial mix that is their foundation of health.

-With 80% of the immune system residing in the gut, it comes as no surprise that a healthy balance of microbes plays a pivotal role in the strength of a baby’s immune system, not just in infancy but for many years to come.
+With 80% of the immune system residing in the gut, it comes as no surprise that a healthy balance of microbes plays a pivotal role in supporting a baby’s immune system, not just in infancy but for many years to come.

 An infant’s first kickstart of microbe inoculation begins as they prepare to enter the world, gathering bacteria as they pass through the birth canal.
 Directly after birth, they continue to acquire bacteria from skin-to-skin contact, the environment, and—perhaps most importantly—from their mom’s breast milk.